Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

-The base case, i.e., $r' = r$ follows from the graded consistency property of the extended weak graded agreement.
+The base case, i.e., $r' = r$, follows from the graded consistency property of the extended graded agreement.
 In particular, if an awake and well-behaved process~$p_i$ decides~$\Lambda$ in round~$r \le r_a$, then, since $r$ is a synchronous round, all processes $p_i \in H_r$ multi-cast a \textsc{vote} message for an extension of~$\Lambda$.

-For the induction step, suppose that if every process in $H_{r'}$ multi-casts a \textsc{vote} message for an extension of~$\Lambda$, then (from the validity property of the extended weak graded agreement) every process in $H_{r'+1}$ outputs~$\Lambda$ with grade $1$.
-Regardless of whether $r'$ corresponds to round 1 or 2 of its view, this implies that they all multi-cast a \textsc{vote} message for an extension of~$\Lambda$. \end{proof}
+For the induction step, suppose that if every process in $H_{r'}$ multi-casts a \textsc{vote} message for an extension of~$\Lambda$, then (from the validity property of the extended graded agreement) every process in $H_{r'+1}$ outputs~$\Lambda$ with grade $1$.
+This implies that then they all multi-cast a \textsc{vote} message for an extension of~$\Lambda$. \end{proof}